-Of course, the business benefits of photography are clear to us today in hindsight.
-The global medical imaging market — a spinoff of photography — is worth $25.7 billion in 2019 according to a recent Markets and Markets report.
+Photography’s business benefits are clear to us today in hindsight, though.
+The global medical imaging market — a spinoff of photography — is worth $25 billion in 2019 according to a recent Markets and Markets report.
 If Instagram were a stand-alone company Bloomberg estimates it would be worth more than $100 billion.

-As I mentioned, the fundamental reason we still take pictures has not changed in photography’s nearly 200-year history.
-What has changed is in the fine details, specific use cases, and major advances in usability.
+Of course, the fundamental reason we still take pictures has not changed in nearly 200 years.
+What has changed is the tools, specific use cases, and major advances in usability.
 We’re still innovating with blockchain.
 That’s not to say that there are no benefits, rather breakthroughs unfold as companies invest in development.

 Blockchain as a tamper-proof audit trail

 What isn’t as clear yet is why.

-Thousands of Medium articles and blogs beat the dead horse of how blockchain will fix the world’s problems.
-This is mostly nonsense, of course.
-The one reason to use a blockchain is to establish an audit trail, especially if you don’t trust the other actors you’re working with.
+Die-hard proponents harp on how blockchain will fix the world’s problems.
+This is overly optimistic, of course.
+The one reason to use a blockchain is to establish an audit trail, especially if you can’t trust the other actors you’re working with.
 If you share data with people you trust or don’t share much data at all, use a database.
 This has been our line from the beginning.

-We’ve tinkered with several of these use-case puzzles in in-house proofs of concept applications and in apps for our clients.
+We’ve worked on several of these use-case puzzles in in-house proofs of concept applications and in applications for our clients.
 To explore exactly how blockchain technology will grow existing businesses and spinoff new industries, it’s often important to try to build out a proof of concept first.

 Here’s an overview of some of our POC projects and some ways to apply blockchain technology to business.

 One blockchian use case is in keeping track of records and who has access to them.
-In one of our in-house proof of concept applications, our team created an app to demonstrate how to build a medical record storage system for patients and their doctors with Hyperledger Fabric.
+In a proof of concept application we’ve developed, our team created an app that manages medical record storage for patients and their doctors with Hyperledger Fabric.